16 fun facts about Montréal

 1. Montréal made sustainability history

-Signed in 1987 at the Montréal convention centre, The Montréal Protocol is an international treaty designed to protect the ozone layer by phasing out the production of numerous substances that are responsible for ozone depletion.
+Signed in 1987 at the Palais des congrès de Montréal, Montréal’s convention centre, The Montréal Protocol is an international treaty designed to protect the ozone layer by phasing out the production of numerous substances that are responsible for ozone depletion.
 “The Montréal Protocol is the most successful international environmental agreement ever implemented.”
 That’s what Margaret Heffernan declared in a TED Talk.

 1. Montréal is a city of circus

 Montréal is home to one of the world's largest cultural enterprises: the Cirque du Soleil.
-The Canadian entertainment company is the largest contemporary circus producer in the world.
+The Canadian entertainment company is the largest contemporary circus producer in the world, and has led Montréal into an international limelight of the circus arts.

 1. Montréal is an island

-Just as Manhattan is located on an island in the Hudson and Harlem Rivers, Montréal is also situated on an island.
+Just like Manhattan, Montréal is also situated on an island.
 The St. Lawrence River is one of the largest rivers in North America, and acts as the primary drainage outflow of the Great Lakes.
 That's why river cruises are perfect for your Montréal meetings

 Underground to summit - Fitz & Follwell